theodore-thormann/DS5001FinalProject/README.md

 | token_str | str   | A token in the corpus                                                                  |
 | term_str  | str   | A normalized version of a token in the corpus in lowercase with any characters removed |

+CORPUS contains all the films in the corpus CORPUS_1980 & CORPUS_1990 & CORPUS_2000 contain only films for that decade
 #### Profile:

 | Column              | Type           | Description                                                                   |